 Examples of this can be making longer videos, accepting requests for long form interviews, and being more frequent in how you interact with your community of followers.
 Do not be surprised if the attacks keep on coming.
 The point is not to stop the backlash you face with this step.
 The point first, is to show that you’re willing to exhibit the changes you’re making for the public to see.
 Second, a goal should be to reestablish how authentic, real, and human the public perceives you to be.

-If you’re willing to permanently sustain damage to your brand, you’d be willing to permanently change as an individual (in the minds of those looking on).
+If you’re willing to admit to the permanent changes you’ll witness in response to this event, you’d be willing to permanently change as an individual (in the minds of those looking on).
 They’ll feel vindicated in their attempts to silence you and bring you down in notoriety, whilst also seeing that you’re accepting of the changes that are to come in your life.

-5. Be Honest in How You Felt During the ‘Cancelation’
+Be Honest in How You Felt During the ‘Cancellation’

 In an effort to build trust in the honesty with which you’d be operating after the worst parts of the backlash you faced are over, you’d need to voice some expected truths about how you felt in the moment.
 Keep in mind that your commentary should be observatory of how you felt in the past.
 Not how you feel right now.
 Be honest with how painful, how bad, and how scary it was to be on the receiving end of the backlash you faced.